qflowsystems/docs.qflow.com/docs/working-with-documents/document-classifications.md

 ---
 # Document Classifications
 ---
-In Q-Action, documents are organized by classifications.
+In QAction, documents are organized by classifications.
 When a document is added, the user must select its classification.
 The classification is stored as an index value for the document.

 A document’s classification determines its:
 * Default Security – the users who can view or modify the document or its indexes.